Éviter la dépression saisonnière en apportant quelques changements à sa routine

 ⠀⠀⠀⠀⠀⠀⠀⠀

-5. Sleep slightly more.
+5. Sleep a little more lightly.
 Our body follows the rhythm of the sun.
-Less sun = less awake time.⠀
+Less sun = less waking time. ⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀

-6. Continue social activities.
-In summer, the invitations are more numerous and the events more frequent, which allows us to change our minds.
-While respecting COVID recommendations, continue to see your loved ones every week.
-Social life is essential for stress management.⠀⠀
+6. Continue your social activities.
+In summer, invitations are more frequent and events happen more often, which allows us to take our minds off things.
+See your loved ones every week.
+Social life is essential for managing stress.⠀⠀

 ⠀⠀⠀⠀⠀⠀⠀

-7. Eat fall harvest foods.
-Orange vegetables are rich in beta-carotene, precursor of vitamin A; One of the best natural anti-inflammatories.⠀
+7. Eat foods from the autumn harvest.
+Orange vegetables are rich in beta-carotene, a precursor to vitamin A; one of the best natural anti-inflammatories. ⠀

 ⠀⠀⠀⠀⠀⠀⠀⠀

 8. Avoid refined foods and any digestive irritants.
 95% of your serotonin is synthesized in your gut.
-A healthy digestive system is PRIMORDIAL.⠀⠀⠀⠀⠀⠀⠀
+A healthy digestive system is ESSENTIAL. ⠀⠀⠀⠀⠀⠀⠀

 9. Practice gratitude.
-Start each day with general gratitude and end your days by remembering something you are proud to have accomplished today.
-Good ways to start and end the day, positively.
+Start each day with a general sense of gratitude and end your days by recalling one thing you are proud to have accomplished today.
+Good ways to start and end the day positively.

 Article written by Émilie Riendeau

-Émilie Riendeau can be reached on her social networks: instagram or by email at: info@emilieriendeau.com
+Émilie Riendeau can be reached on her social media: Instagram or by email at: info@emilieriendeau.com

 Mode de vieSanté